kr-colab/diploSHIC/README.md

 ### feature vector generation modes
 The first task in our pipeline is generating feature vectors from simulation data (or empirical data) to use with the CNN that we will train and then use for prediction.
-The `diploSHIC.py` script eases this process with two run modes
+The `diploSHIC` script eases this process with two run modes

 #### fvecSim mode
-The fvecSim run mode is used for turning ms-style output into feature vectors compatible with `diploSHIC.py`.
+The fvecSim run mode is used for turning ms-style output into feature vectors compatible with `diploSHIC`.
 The help message from this mode looks like this
 ```
-$ python diploSHIC.py fvecSim -h
+$ diploSHIC fvecSim -h
-usage: diploSHIC.py fvecSim [-h] [--totalPhysLen TOTALPHYSLEN]
+usage: diploSHIC fvecSim [-h] [--totalPhysLen TOTALPHYSLEN]
                             [--numSubWins NUMSUBWINS]
                             [--maskFileName MASKFILENAME]
                             [--chrArmsForMasking CHRARMSFORMASKING]